AlrightErin27/GameOfThronesAPI-P2/README.md

 ⚔️ Make characters searchable, display info about them.

-⚔️ Create a very simple buzzfeed style quiz, that will be a few questions long, have multiple choice answers & will end with a loss or win.
+⚔️ Create a very simple quiz, that will be a few questions long, have multiple choice answers & will end with a loss or win.

 # Stretch Goals: